Seahawks’ D.J. Reed, Damien Lewis questionable to play vs. Titans; Dee Eskridge, Rashaad Penny doubtful

 “It worked out perfectly,” Taylor said.

-He’s hoping to have even more fun in his Lumen Field debut Sunday.
+He’s hoping to have even more fun Sunday in his Lumen Field debut.

 “Oh man,” he said, “I can’t freakin’ wait.”